 Over the years, I’ve come to know what sizes fit me best depending on the brand but it’s always worth trying items on before you buy.
 Clothing that has been donated could have been previously altered or shrunk in the wash; I once found a lovely 50s style dress in my usual size but couldn’t even zip it up when I got in the fitting room.

-It also gives you the chance to spot any possible tears, missing buttons, stains or other damage.
-Sometime they may be an easy fix with a sewing needle but other times, they could be irreparable and have been overlooked by the shop volunteers so it’s always best to take a closer look.
+It also gives you the chance to spot any possible tears, missing buttons, stains, or other damage.
+Sometimes they may be an easy fix with a sewing needle but other times, they could be irreparable and have been overlooked by the shop volunteers so it’s always best to take a closer look.

 Take a step back